-The value of business data has greatly grown and will continue to expand in the rise of Internet era.
+The value of business data has greatly grown and will continue to expand in the rise of the Internet era.

 Thanks to the data integration from all channels and quick action, Uniqlo has created a seamless brand experience.
 Through a customer-focused transformation, Uniqlo establishes a unified customer data profile and positively meets the needs of customers for a good shopping experience at any time with the right big data technologies.
-Besides, Uniqlo narrows down the focus of its target customers to provide rich and accurate messages resonate with more smaller accurate groups during the process of distribution, production and services offered.
+Besides, Uniqlo narrows down the focus of its target customers to provide rich and accurate messages that resonate with smaller accurate groups during the process of distribution, production, and services offered.

 2. Optimize inventory deployment across all channels.

 If the retailers don’t understand the inventory situation and the correct channel inventory allocation by using real-time internal data, their businesses cannot survive long.
 Previous inventory deployment strategies cannot deal with the issues of storing data collected from all channels, data integration, and data application.